-(Formerly known as: Biology G185 - Principles of Zoology) Prerequisites: Math G030 or Mathematics Placement Assessment Advisories: Biology G180
+(Formerly known as: Biology G185 - Principles of Zoology)

+Prerequisites: Math G030 or Mathematics Placement Assessment

-This course provides students with a broad foundation of Kingdom Animalia, and animal-like protists in Sub-Kingdom Protozoa.
+This course provides students with a broad foundation of Kingdom Animalia, and animal-like protists.
 It focuses on ecological, evolutionary, anatomical and physiological relationships.
 Topics include embryology, body plan, life strategies, reproductive modes and life cycles of each animal phylum.
-This course gives a solid background in animal science for those students preparing to transfer to a four-year institution or professional school (dental, pharmacy or optometrist schools, for example) The lab portion of this course will emphasize hands-on learning using dissection, models, slides, charts, living and non-living specimens.
+This course gives a solid background in animal science for those students preparing to transfer to a four-year institution or professional school (dental, pharmacy or optometrist schools, for example) The laboratory portion of this course will emphasize hands-on learning using dissection, models, slides, charts, living specimens and non-living specimens.
 Students will gain experience in using the microscope to study protists and animal tissues.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU; UC.